Data-Boom/SOEN490/Contributing.md

     When making commits you should include the issue number in the commit, this allows the commits to be linked the git issue.
 For example if I was working under my branch '63-Backend-SignUp' and a validator was implemented as part of the feature.
 The commit would look like '[#63] Add Validator for Input Fields'.

+- For backend, before creating your pull request, please run the following command - it will create the javascript files from the typescript.

+    npm run tsc

 - Pull requests by developers must be approved by at least 2 other developers.
 In order words, each pull request is required to have 2 reviewers at the minimum.
 In addition, all submitted pull requests must include Unit Tests as part of the feature implementation.

 - Prettier should also be installed as a VCS extension.
 It beautifies the written code to follow common coding convensions